Italian style is a natural attitude. It is about a life of good taste. It doesn’t have to be expensive. Simple but with good taste.

 - Whilst at the table, mobile telephones should be silent and nowhere in sight

 Italian style is hard to beat, but good manners (buone maniere) cost nothing.
-And when in Italy, act like an Italian!
+So when in Italy, well, anywhere really, my advice is: behave like an Italian.